The Dark Side: 12 Critical Disadvantages of Gig Economy (2025)

 High

-Professional Development☐ Invest 5% of income in skill development
+Professional Development☐ Invest 5% of earnings in expertise enchancment

 Medium